fritzsedlazeck/Spectre/README.md

                 --ploidy-chr   Comma separated list of key:value-pairs for individual chromosome ploidy control (e.g. chrX:2,chrY:1) If chromosome is not specified, the default ploidy will be used.
                 --snfj         Breakpoints from from Sniffle which has been converted from the SNF to the SNFJ format.
-                --min-cnv-len  Minimum length of CNV (Default 100kb) --snv          VCF file containing the SNV for the same sample CNV want to be called --cancer       Set this flag if the sample is cancer (Default = False) --population   Runs the population mode on all provided samples.
-It will apply all the provided configurations to all samples.
+                               SNFJ files can be generated using the program snf2json.
-                --threads      Amount of threads (This will boost performance if multiple samples are provided)
+                --min-cnv-len  Minimum length of CNV (Default 100kb) --snv          VCF file containing the SNV for the same sample CNV want to be called --cancer       Set this flag if the sample is cancer (Default = False) This will disable some safety checks, when determining the DEL and DUP thresholds.

             [Optional, Coverage]
                 --sample-coverage-overwrite     Overwrites the calculated sample coverage, which is used to normalize